-New Zealand's only marine based whale watching company, Whale Watch Kaikoura offer visitors a once-in-a-lifetime up close encounter with the giant sperm Whale.
+Experience New Zealand's only marine based whale watching company.
+Whale Watch Kaikoura offer a once-in-a-lifetime, up close encounter with the giant Sperm Whale.
 You are also likely to encounter New Zealand fur seals, dusky dolphins and albatross.
 Depending on the season you may also see pilot, blue and southern right whales as well as migrating humpbacks.
-Often orcas can be spotted here and the world's smallest dolphin, the Hectors, is sometimes seen.
+Often orcas can be spotted here and the world's smallest dolphin, the Hectors, occasionally make an appearance.

 Kaikoura to Christchurch by Intercity Coach